German Tax System Explained

 Check out our detailed article on Kindergeld.

-In 2026, the Kindergeld payment stands at €255 per month per child, according to the Bundeszentralamt für Steuern.
-That amount applies for the first, second, and third child equally.
-Foreigners living in Germany can claim it too, provided they hold a valid residence permit that grants them the right to work.
-EU and EEA citizens are exempt from the residence permit requirement entirely since freedom of movement already covers them.
+According to the Bundeszentralamt für Steuern, the Kindergeld payment in 2026 stands at €255 per month per child.
+That rate applies equally for the first, second, and third child.
+Foreigners living in Germany can claim it too, provided they hold a valid residence permit that grants the right to work.
+EU and EEA citizens are exempt from that residence permit requirement entirely, since freedom of movement already covers their entitlement.

 How Do You Determine Whether You’re a Tax Resident in Germany?

-The German tax authority, the Finanzamt, uses two main criteria to establish tax residency.
-The first is your Wohnsitz, meaning you maintain a registered home in Germany, whether owned or rented, that is genuinely available to you.
-The second is your gewöhnlicher Aufenthalt, or habitual abode, which applies if you spend more than six consecutive months physically in Germany.
-Short interruptions like weekend trips home generally do not reset that clock.
+The Finanzamt (German tax authority) uses two main criteria to establish tax residency.
+The first is your Wohnsitz, meaning you maintain a registered home in Germany, whether owned or rented, that is genuinely available for your use.
+The second is your gewöhnlicher Aufenthalt (habitual abode), which applies if you spend more than six consecutive months physically present in Germany.
+Weekend trips back home generally do not reset that clock.

-If neither of those conditions applies, you are considered a non-resident and subject only to limited tax liability (beschränkte Steuerpflicht) on income sourced within Germany.
-However, non-residents can opt to be treated as unlimited taxpayers (unbeschränkte Steuerpflicht) under certain conditions.
-Either at least 90 percent of their worldwide income falls under German taxation, or their non-German income for the calendar year does not exceed the current basic tax-free allowance (Grundfreibetrag).
-That figure stood at 11,784 euros in 2024 and rose to 12,084 euros in 2025, with further adjustments expected for 2026 in line with the Existenzminimumbericht.
+If neither condition applies, you are considered a non-resident and subject only to beschränkte Steuerpflicht (limited tax liability) on income sourced within Germany.
+That said, non-residents can opt to be treated as unbeschränkte Steuerpflicht (unlimited taxpayers) under two specific conditions: either at least 90 percent of their worldwide income falls under German taxation, or their non-German income for the calendar year does not exceed the Grundfreibetrag (basic tax-free allowance).
+That allowance stood at 11,784 euros in 2024 and rose to 12,084 euros in 2025.
+Further adjustments for 2026 are expected following the government’s Existenzminimumbericht (subsistence level report), which sets the annual floor.

 Not automatically.
-If you spend fewer than six consecutive months in Germany and do not maintain a registered home there, you are likely a non-resident under German law.
-You would still owe German income tax on the portion of your salary earned for services performed physically in Germany, but your global income would not fall under German taxation.
+If you spend fewer than six consecutive months in Germany without a break and do not maintain a registered home there, you are most likely a non-resident under German law.
+You would still owe German income tax on the portion of your salary earned for work physically performed in Germany, but your worldwide income would not fall under German taxation.
+The exact split is usually calculated on a pro-rata basis using workdays.

 What Kinds Of Incomes Are Tax-Deductible In Germany?